-- Residents who are one of the main recipients of urban deliveries.
+- Residents are one of the main recipients of urban deliveries.
 Residents expect easy access to consumer goods and the prompt removal of refuse.
 They also expect not to be affected by truck traffic, noise, and pollution.

 - Retailers, who need to receive products and have refuse removed.
 They are mainly concerned with consistent and reliable deliveries that minimize inventory costs.

-- Distributors, such as carriers, that move the goods and try to implement strategies to improve efficiency and reliability.
+- Distributors, such as carriers, move the goods and try to implement strategies to improve efficiency and reliability.
 They are concerned by factors impacting their operations, particularly congestion and parking difficulties.

 - Planners and regulators implement policies to mitigate the negative impacts of city logistics.
 They are trying to reconcile the often-conflicting interests of the many stakeholders within their jurisdiction.